francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 **HTTP Method Enumeration**

-This lab focuses on enumerating and testing HTTP methods on a web server.
+<u>This lab focuses on enumerating and testing HTTP methods on a web server</u>.
 You will learn to interact with various web pages of the application to discover supported HTTP methods and explore the potential for unauthorized actions like file uploads and deletions.

 In this lab environment, you will be provided with GUI access to a Kali machine.
 The target machine will be accessible at `demo.ine.local`.

-**Objective:** To understand and identify the HTTP methods supported by different web pages within a web application
+**Objective:** <u>Identify the HTTP methods supported by different web pages within a web application</u>.

 #### Lab Solution